GeneralBots/botapp/PROMPT.md

 ❌ NEVER leave dead code - DELETE it or IMPLEMENT it
 ❌ NEVER use approximate constants (3.14159) - use std::f64::consts::PI
-❌ NEVER silence clippy in code - FIX THE CODE or configure in Cargo.toml ❌ NEVER add comments explaining what code does - code must be self-documenting
+❌ NEVER silence clippy in code - FIX THE CODE or configure in Cargo.toml ❌ NEVER add comments - code must be self-documenting via types and naming ❌ NEVER add file header comments (//! or /*!) - no module docs ❌ NEVER add function doc comments (///) - types are the documentation ❌ NEVER add ASCII art or banners in code
+❌ NEVER add TODO/FIXME/HACK comments - fix it or delete it
 ```

 ---